Mark di Suvero: Personal life

+Di Suvero broke his back in 1960 while working a construction job in New York, and was paralyzed from the hips down.
+In 2018, he burned himself while welding and the leg had to be removed.

 Art

 His early works were large outdoor pieces that incorporated wooden timbers from demolition buildings, tires, scrap metal, and structural steel.
 This exploration has transformed over time into a focus on H-beams and heavy steel plates.
 Many of the pieces contain sections that are allowed to swing and rotate giving the overall forms a considerable degree of motion.
 He prides himself on his hands-on approach to the fabrication and installation of his work.
 Di Suvero pioneered the use of a crane as a sculptor's working tool.

 His style is associated with the abstract expressionism movement but directly evokes the spirit of the Russian post-revolution constructivism.
 Constructivism is strongly associated with concepts of a utopian socialist reconstruction but came crashing down when the Stalin and Hitler empires failed.
 Di Suvero is the first artist post-war to revive the constructivist movement.
 The sculptures can be touched, and they are resistant enough to be climbed on.